Information for Students

 The staff of the Placement Office have a wealth of experience working with students in respect of both study and work placements options for third year and are available to assist, inform and guide you through all stages of your Off-Campus Programme journey.

-Please do not hesitate to contact us for further information and advice.
+Please do not hesitate to contact the Placement Office for further information and advice.

 The following are recent testimonials from MIC students who took part in the Off-Campus Programme.